iloveponies/120-hour-epic-sax-marathon/structured-data.markdown

 ~~~

 `(filter predicate collection)` takes two parameters, a function and a
-sequencable collection.
+seqable collection.
 It calls `predicate` (the function) on each element of
 `collection` and returns a sequence of elements of `collection` for
 which `predicate` returned a truthy value.
 In the above example the values
 `(6 7 3)` were selected because for them `pos?` returned `true`; for the others